Lednerb/bilberry-hugo-theme/README.md

     python3 algolia-index-upload.py -f public/index.json -a <algolia-app-id> -k <algolia-admin-api-key> -n <algolia-index-name>
     ```
     * The `algolia-admin-api-key` argument, namely your Algolia account's `Admin API Key`, is used to create, update, and delete indices, and it should be kept secret.
     * Login to your Algolia account and verify in the `Browse` tab of your index that the index records were uploaded correctly.
+    * If case you have a multi-language setup, make sure that you repeat the steps above for all `public/{LANG}/index.json` files

 Also, you can read this [write-up](https://www.kiroule.com/article/automate-index-upload-to-algolia-search/) on how to automate
 index upload to Algolia Search if you host your Bilberry theme-based website on Netlify.

 ### Keyboard Shortcuts